alexliesenfeld/querydsl-jpa-postgres-json/README.md

 # querydsl-jpa-postgres-json
 This repository contains a Querydsl extension for working with JSON types when using JPA, Hibernate and PostgreSQL.
-It is based on https://github.com/wenerme/postjava but extends it to support more data types and PostgreSQL functions.
+It is based on https://github.com/wenerme/postjava but extends it to support more data types.

 Java work with PostgreSQL